jpkanter/Spcht/README/SpchtDescriptorDetails.md

 * Normal keys like `a` or `0`, those are the most simple thing
 * Indicator Keys like `i1` and `i2`, those are not actually marc but are an internal representation for marc indicators
-* `none` Keys, some fields do not have any sub-fields, the `none` key accesses those values that lay on the bare field
+* `none` Keys, some fields do not have any sub-fields, the `none` key accesses those values that lay on the bare field without subfield designation.
-* List of keyed sub-fields like the `951` on, if we access key `951:a` with Spcht we will get 3 values that are processed: `"MV", "XA-DE", "XA-PL"`
+* List of keyed sub-fields like the `951` on, if we access key `951:a` with Spcht, we will get 3 values that are processed: `"MV", "XA-DE", "XA-PL"`
 * List of values under a key, this will yield exactly the same as before but is differently notated, field `936:0` will result in `"(DE-627)1270642103", "(DE-625)rvk/96225:", "(DE-576)200642103"`

+For the most part one should not worry too much about how exactly Marc21 is handled internal, important is that a field:subfield combination will yield one or more values that is present on that field.

 ## Additional Spcht Fields